agsb/f2u/docs/Notes.md

 *still lots of english errors, please correct me*

+# 05/11/2022

+- future code: shrink, replace " pull tos_low, tos_high; POON; " with rjmp DROP

+- do all work in sram, when compile done use flash do write.

 # 02/11/2022

 - bring back UM+ ( w1 w2 -- w3 c)